 Patent volumes related to transaction data blockchain

 Source: GlobalData Patent Analytics

-Leading players in the space in terms of application diversity are Ali Group, Security Matters, eBay, and Walmart.
+Leading players in the space in terms of application diversity are Ali Group, BanQu, Security Matters, and eBay.

-In terms of geographic reach, nChain, Security Matters, Overstock.com, and SoftBank Group lead the space.
+In terms of geographic reach, nChain, eBay, Alibaba Group, and Overstock.com lead the space.

-Transaction data blockchain in cloud computing offers several benefits such as decentralisation, enhanced data security, better ownership tracking of goods and services, scalability, and tolerance.
+Transaction data blockchain offers several benefits such as decentralization, enhanced data security, better ownership tracking of goods and services, scalability, and tolerance.

-To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Cloud Computing in Retail.
+To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Blockchain in Retail.